dabane-ghassan/BioNSim/README.md

 # BioNSim

 Currently under construction, for the time being it consists of a collection of Python scripts to implement biological models of neurons using Python.
-Numpy, matplotlib, scipy as well as celluloid package were used to animate the output.
+Numpy, matplotlib and scipy were used to animate the output.

 ## Hudgkin & Huxley Model